Additive Writes Become Logit Contributions

 The Limitation: Observation, Not Causation

 DLA is a powerful screening tool, but it has a fundamental limitation.
-It measures a component's direct contribution to the output logits -- the first-order effect of each component acting alone.
-It does not capture indirect effects or interactions between components.
+It measures a component's direct projection onto an output direction.
+The additive decomposition is exact before final normalization, but it does not include indirect effects mediated by later components or allocate interactions among components.